STAIRlab/veux/README.md

 ```

 - **model**: the `model` parameter can be of several types
+  - **string** variables are treated like file paths.
+Supported files are `.json` and `.tcl`
+  - **dict** variables are treated
 - **canvas**: The `canvas` parameter is a string which indicates which "backend" technology to use.
 The options are:
-  - `"gltf"`: This is the default canvas and produces the highest quality renderings.
+  - `"gltf"` is the default canvas and produces the highest quality renderings.
 You can save renderings drawn by this backend to either `.html` or `.glb` files. `.glb` files are preferred as they are a natural format for 3D objects and can be viewed by standard 3D viewing applications.
+  - `"plotly"`
-  - `"matplotlib"`: Use this to programatically create `.png` files.
+  - `"matplotlib"`: can be used to programatically create `.png` files.

 ### Command Line Interface